-Atrial fibrillation is an abnormality of heart rhythm in which chambers of the heart contract in a disorganized manner, producing an irregular heart rate.
+Atrial fibrillation (AFib or AF) is an abnormality of heart rhythm in which chambers of the heart contract in a disorganized manner, producing an irregular heart rate.
 Atrial fibrillation can lead to heart failure (shortness of breath, edema, palpitations) and chest pains and, when left untreated, can lead to stroke.

 Normal Blood Flow in the Heart

 The heart has a right side and a left side and each side has a chamber that receives blood returning to the heart (atrium) and a muscular chamber that pumps blood out of the heart (ventricle).
 Atria are relatively thin-walled chambers, whereas the ventricles are much more muscular.
 Blood passes from the atria into the ventricles through two processes.

 During the resting phase, when the ventricles are not contracting, the tricuspid and mitral valves open.
 Some of the blood that has accumulated in the atria passively flows through the tricuspid and mitral valves into the right and left ventricles, respectively.
 The atria then contract, pumping blood out and into the ventricles.
 Once the ventricles fill with blood, they contract, pumping blood into the lungs and to the body.

 Contractions of the different chambers of the heart are normally organized in a specific manner.
 An electrical impulse travels through the heart's chambers and sets off contractions.
 The heart's "spark plug" is a small area of specialized heart tissue called the SA node, located in the right atrium.